 Classes delivered by top presenters

 Oral motor sensory skills are an essential assessment in a child’s development and milestones attainment.
-Theramoves offers online courses sharing exercises to improve oral motor skills that can help children and adults achieve a calmer state.
+Theramoves offers online courses sharing exercises to gain oral motor training that can help children and adults achieve a calmer state.
+To learn more about Theramoves’ oral motor training and other ASHA and OATA-approved CEU courses, contact Theramoves.